A guide to marketplace payments

 Real-time payouts

-The best choice is real-time payouts, which are designed to deliver funds to sellers instantly or within a very short timeframe, providing immediate access to funds.
+The best choice is real-time payouts, which are designed to deliver funds to sellers instantly or within a very short timeframe.
 This method requires integration with payment service providers that support real-time payment capabilities, but offer quicker payouts and keep sellers happy.

 Scheduled payouts

 Scheduled payouts involve setting specific payout intervals, such as weekly, daily, or monthly, to transfer funds from the marketplace to sellers.
-The marketplace establishes a predefined payout schedule and initiates the transfers accordingly.
-This approach offers predictability and ensures that sellers receive funds at regular intervals.
+The marketplace establishes the predefined schedule and initiates the transfers.
+This approach offers predictability and ensures that sellers receive regular funds.

 Bank and card payouts